Creating artificial scarcity works — but is it ethical?

 I remember playing tennis with my dad as a kid.
-There was no booking system for the court we used to play at, so we were always hoping that it would be available.
+There was no booking system for the court we used to play at, so we always hoped it would be available.
 We could sometimes see a pair of players finishing up at a distance.
-However, as soon as the players were made aware that their court was “in demand”, they would stop packing up and keep playing for an additional 20-30 minutes.
+However, as soon as the players were made aware that their court was “in demand”, they would stop packing up and keep playing for an additional 20 – 30 minutes.
 1My dad and I called this the “tennis effect” because it occurred so often.
-It also taught us how to approach a tennis court without seeming as we were—quite a rare skill, I’d … Continue reading
+It also taught us how to approach a tennis court without seeming as we were — quite a rare skill, I’d imagine.

 What’s going on here?

-The principle of scarcity is well-defined in scientific literature.
-It’s the economic principle that resources are not infinite.
-And if something seems to be scarce, we anticipate our possible regret of failing to acquire the resource in time:
+The principle of scarcity is well-established in scientific literature.
+If something seems scarce, we anticipate our possible regret of failing to acquire the resource in time:

-It’s simple: We are programmed for survival and will therefore overvalue items and services that are scarce and b) undervalue those plentifully.
+It’s simple: We are programmed for survival and will therefore a) overvalue items and services that are scarce and b) undervalue those plentifully.
 3The behaviour is sometimes called FOMO (fear of missing out).